Azure/AppConfiguration/releaseNotes/SpringCloudAzureAppConfigurationConfig.md

 ### Refresh

-* AzureCloudConfigRefresh can be accessed via dependency injection to allow control over refreshes outside of ServletRequestHandledEvents.
-The refresh will only update after the cache expires based on the configured value.
-* AzureCloudConfigRefresh is now non-blocking Async using Reactor.
 * Bug fix, configuration refresh occurred multiple times unnecessarily when an application loads configuration from more than one App Configuration store.
 * Bug fix, failed configuration refresh may not be reattempted.